shirha/oblivion/ns/readme.md

 [Nordic Souls](https://www.nexusmods.com/skyrimspecialedition/mods/77497) is a [Simon Rim](https://www.nexusmods.com/profile/SimonMagus/mods?gameId=1704) Wabbajack modlist.
 It uses [Apothecary](https://www.nexusmods.com/skyrimspecialedition/mods/52130) an Alchemy Overhaul.
-Apothecary changed a lot of the Skyrim vanilla ingredient effects.
-You still get mixed potions, that is, potions with positive and negative effects but if any effect is negative it makes a **poison** and the value is the sum of all the negative effects.
-The value of the positive effects are not added.
+Apothecary changed a lot of the Skyrim vanilla effects on each ingredient.
+You still get mixed potions, potions with positive and negative effects, but if any effect is negative it makes a **poison** and the value is the sum of all the negative effects.
+The value of the positive effects are not dropped.

 Note.
 Potion values were calculated at Alchemy ≈50 and a perk in Herbalist, Concentration and Intensity.